 Mechanical or Interior Damage.
 Furthermore, if during the reservation, there is damage caused to the interior of the vehicle or mechanical damage caused (not normal “wear and tear”), the protections described above do not apply, and the guest will be liable for the full cost of the repairs or replacement, as well as Related Costs.

-If you have selected to book a vehicle where the owner is not utilizing Turo’s insurance and is instead providing commercial rental liability insurance directly to you, none of the above applies.
-Please refer to the listing or contact the owner to understand any insurance or protection available to you and any related fees.
+If you have selected to book a vehicle with a Commercial Host who is providing commercial rental liability insurance directly to you, none of the above applies.
+Please refer to the listing or contact the host to understand any insurance or protection available to you and any related fees.

 If you have additional questions regarding selecting among these options, please consult your insurance professional, or contact us at support.turo.com, and we will direct you to our insurance broker.